Japan July flash manufacturing PMI rises as domestic orders increase

 The new export orders index, however, fell to 52.3 from 54.0 in the previous month, which again supports evidence of fitful global demand as China’s growth rate stays on low gear.

-Japan’s economy is seen growing an annualized 0.7 percent in April-June, a Reuters poll showed.
+Japan’s economy is seen growing an annualised 0.7 percent in April-June, a Reuters poll showed.

-That would be a slowdown from an annualized 3.9 percent growth in January-March as consumer spending, exports and factory output weakened.
+That would be a slowdown from an annualised 3.9 percent growth in January-March as consumer spending, exports and factory output weakened.

-The economy is expected to expand an annualized 2.0 percent in the current quarter, the poll showed.
+The economy is expected to expand an annualised 2.0 percent in the current quarter, the poll showed.
+(Reporting by Stanley White; Editing by Shri Navaratnam)